Lou-Zhou/soccer-decision-making/README.md

 ```
 ## Generating Parquet Features

-Since data formatted as a directory of parquet files, various python scripts can be used to get these features from tracking and event data for all three data formats for the soccermap models:
+Since data is formatted as a directory of parquet files, various python scripts can be used to get these features from tracking and event data for all three data formats for the soccermap models:
 1. Sportec Data - unxpass/Scripts/featureGenerators/getBuliFeats.py
 2. Hawkeye Data - unxpass/Scripts/featureGenerators/getHawkeyeFeats.py
 3. SkillCorner Data - unxpass/Scripts/featureGenerators/getSkillCornerFeatures.py